 Dry lots can be life savers for at risk horses, but they are small and often isolated, depriving the horses of movement and social interaction.
 Muzzles can help limit grass intake on pasture, but for some horses it is still too much grass.
 They also limit the horses' social interactions, can cause rubs, and can be removed by the horse, allowing them unintended full access to grass.

 Horses can benefit from the best of both worlds when living on a track paddock.
 It is essentially a huge long dry lot loop that allows the horses to live in herds and get plenty of exercise and mental stimulation, without over consumption of grass or wearing muzzles.
-Our horses thrive on the controlled diet of a dry lot, but with the lifestyle of a pasture, usually covering several miles a day.
+Our horses thrive on the controlled diet of a dry lot, but with the lifestyle of a pasture, typically covering several miles a day.

 Track paddocks are essentially a fence within a fence, creating a track.
 There are usually wider areas designed for feeding, rolling, or loafing.
 Different footing can be added in various locations to control mud and stimulate healthy hoof growth.
 Hay slow feeders can be added all around the track to mimic natural wandering and foraging behavior.

-Our track paddock was just built in 2018 and is a work in progress.
-We have a pea gravel loafing area, two stonedust paddocks and a sand rolling pit.
-Approximately 2/3 of the main track has been surfaced with small gravel, with plans to complete the whole main track.
-The main track is located on a hillside, which adds to the horses' self exercise.
+Our main surfaced track paddock was built in 2018.
+We have pea gravel loafing areas, two stonedust paddocks and two sand rolling pits.
+The gravel track is fully surfaced with various substrates, and thus is entirely mud-free.
+The surfaced track is located on a hillside, which adds to the horses' self exercise.
 We also have a larger summer dirt track for horses who tolerate limited grazing in dry weather.